tsu2000/tele_dashboard/README.md

 **Known limitations**:
 - Only accepts `.json` files for processing.
 - File size limited to <200MB for now.
+If multiple files added, around 250MB total. **DO NOT EXCEED THIS YOU WILL 100% CRASH THE APP**
+- Chat group age may not be completely accurate for certain chats

 **Link to Web App**: